domgarr/taco-loco/README.md

 ## /order
   Is a POST request requiring an array of objects, each object requires an id (associated to a menu item) and quantity (of that menu item ordered).
   - 'id' can range from 1-4.
-Note: Any Ids out of range will throw an error.
+Note: Any Ids out of range or if the request has an menu item object with a duplicate id, an error will be thrown.
-  - 'quantity' can be any positive integer below or equal to 100.
+  - 'quantity' can be a positive integer between 1-100.
 Note: Any negative integers or integers greater than 100 will throw an error.
+  - The api will only take an array of 1-4 items, the max amount of items is equal to the amount items on the menu - which is 4.

 ```
-{

   [
 	{
 	"id": 1,